zaksabeast/PokemonRNGGuides/guides/xy/en/TID RNG Guide.md

 - Update your maximum frame range with your new target frame

   ![](https://i.imgur.com/xdIL25m.png)
+- Repeat this process-- continue to update your target frame periodically
 - Carefully approach a target frame less-than or equal-to 20

 ## Hitting Your Target Frame